 \section{Abstract}

-In the present work, we analyze several strange as well as non-strange relative hadronic yields obtained in the ultra-relativistic heavy-ion collisions (URHIC) experiments over a wide range of centre-of-mass collision energy ($\sqrt{s_{NN}}$).
+In the present work, we analyze several strange as well as non-strange relative hadronic yields obtained in the ultra-relativistic heavy-ion collisions (URHIC) experiments over a wide range of center-of-mass collision energy ($\sqrt{s_{NN}}$).
 We invoke the formation of a hot and dense hadronic resonance gas (HRG) in the final stage following the URHIC.
-We use an earlier proposed thermodynamically consistent approach for obtaining the equation of state (EoS) of a hadronic resonance gas (HRG).
+We use an earlier proposed thermodynamically consistent approach for obtaining the equation of state (EoS) of a HRG.
 It takes into account an important aspect of the hadronic interaction, viz., the hadronic hard-core repulsion, by assigning hard-core volumes to the hadrons, leading to an excluded volume (EV) type effect.
 We have invoked the bag model approach to assign hard-core volumes to baryons (antibaryons) while treating mesons to be point particles.
-We employ ansatz to obtain the dependence of the temperature and baryon chemical potential of the HRG system on the centre-of-mass energy in the URHIC.
-We also find strong evidence of double freeze-out scenario, corresponding to baryons (antibaryons) and mesons, respectively.
+We employ ansatz to obtain the dependence of the temperature (\textit{T}) and baryon chemical potential (BCP) of HRG system on the center-of-mass energy in URHIC.
+We also find strong evidence of a double freeze-out scenario, corresponding to baryons (antibaryons) and mesons, respectively.
 Strangeness (anti-strangeness) imbalance factor is also seen to play an important role in explaining the ratio of strange hadrons to the non-strange ones.
-The HRG model can explain the experimental data on various relative hadronic multiplicities quite satisfactorily over a wide range of $\sqrt{s_{NN}}$, ranging from the lowest RHIC energies to the highest LHC energies for the set of the model parameters obtaining the best theoretical fit to the experimental data by minimizing the $\chi^{2}$/dof value.
+The HRG model can explain the experimental data on various relative hadronic multiplicities quite satisfactorily over a wide range of $\sqrt{s_{NN}}$, ranging from the lowest RHIC energies to the highest LHC energies using one set of model parameters by obtaining the best theoretical fits to the experimental data using the minimum $\chi^{2}$/dof method.